 Smith College opened in 1875 with 14 students.
-Today, Smith is among the largest women’s colleges in the United States, with students from every state and 60 countries.
+Today, Smith is among the largest women’s colleges in the United States, with students from 48 states and 68 countries.
 An independent, nondenominational college, Smith remains strongly committed to the education of women at the undergraduate level, but admits both men and women as graduate students.

 Tuition and Fees,

 Each year nearly half of Smith juniors study abroad, participating in Smith’s programs in Florence, Geneva, Hamburg and Paris, or in programs in Europe, Africa, Asia, Latin America and English-speaking countries in both hemispheres.

 34 self-governing houses accommodate between 12 and 100 students; most houses include women from all four classes.

 Almost 70 percent of each year’s senior class step from graduation right into good jobs, while 25 percent go directly to graduate school.

 Student and faculty exchanges, joint faculty appointments, joint course offerings, Ph.D. programs, combined library catalogues and borrowing privileges between Smith and nearby Amherst, Mount Holyoke and Hampshire colleges and the University of Massachusetts.